 In the test, two aspects are investigated for inter LFNST/NSPT, which are tested separately and in a combination.

-In Test-4.1a, multiple LFNST/NSPT kernel set for GPM mode is investigated.
+In Test 4.1a, multiple LFNST/NSPT kernel set for GPM mode is investigated.
 For a GPM-coded block, an alternative IPM is derived for inter LFNST/NSPT.
 In addition to the 1st DIMD IPM, a second DIMD IPM corresponding to the 2nd highest HOG amplitude is used as an additional IPM candidate.
 A chosen IPM index is signalled.

 In Test 4.1b, LFNST/NSPT is enabled for SBT-coded blocks.
 A CU-level LFNST/NSPT index is signalled for an SBT-coded block to indicate the usage of LFNST/NSPT.
 When LFNST/NSPT is applied to an SBT-coded CU, the TU with non-zero residual will perform LFNST/NSPT, and the prediction signal within the TU region is used to derive the IPM for transform.